rubenarakelyan/wackomenace.co.uk/src/content/blog/5-building-a-guestbook-with-astro-and-cloudflare-pages.md

 So far, my website has been a simple, static affair, built on deployment and hosted on Cloudflare Pages.
 However, I always knew that once I had the main site up and running as I wanted, I would start adding a little dynamic functionality since a purely static site is somewhat limiting.

 I wanted to start with something small and non-critical, and a guestbook happened to be the perfect candidate.
-I remembered reading about <a href="https://kevquirk.com/guestbook" target="_blank" rel="noopener noreferer">Kev Quirk’s guestbook</a> and wanting to have one of my own.
+I remembered reading about [Kev Quirk’s guestbook](https://kevquirk.com/guestbook) and wanting to have one of my own.

 Here are the steps and code I used to build my guestbook: